Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

+\begin{definition} Let $\mathcal{E}$ be a $1$-dimensional manifold, with topology $\mathfrak{T}$.
+A \textbf{ray} in $\mathcal{E}$ is a (continuous) piecewise smooth maximal semi-geodesic in $\mathcal{E}$ in which any point of $B$ appears at most once.\\ Two rays are equivalent if their intersection is not contained in any compact subset of $\mathcal{E}$.

+\end{definition} In the sequel, a singular point of a ray in $\mathcal{E}$ will be called a \textbf{cusp}. \begin{remark} Since a compact subset of $\mathcal{E}$ contains finitely many $\mathcal{Y}$-pieces, any ray of $\mathcal{E}$ has finitely many cusps in a compact subset; therefore, a ray leaves any compact subset of $\mathcal{E}$, and defines an end of this space: to each compact subset $K$ of $\mathcal{E}$, $e(K)$ is the connected component of $\mathcal{E} \smallsetminus K$ containing the end of the ray. \end{remark} \begin{fact} Let $\mathcal{E}$ be a $1$-dimensional Riemannian manifold with topology $\mathfrak{T}$.
+Since $\mathcal{G}(\mathcal{E})$ is a tree, if a point is chosen in $\mathcal{E}$, then each end of $\mathcal{E}$ contains a unique ray (up to equivalence) starting from this point; therefore, the ends may be placed in one to one correspondance with these rays. \end{fact}

-\begin{definition} Let $\mathcal{E}$ be a $1$-dimensional manifold, with coutable base and topology $\mathfrak{T}$.\\ 1) A \textbf{ray} in $\mathcal{E}$ is a piecewise smooth semi-maximal geodesic in $\mathcal{E}$, i.e. it defines a semi-maximal geodesic ray in the associated Riemannian tree $\mathcal{G}(\mathcal{E})$.\\ 2) A \textbf{chain} in $\mathcal{E}$ is a semi-maximal path of $4$-order branchings of $\mathcal{E}$.\\ 3) A \textbf{normal chain} is a maximal path of $4$-order branchings, such that the elements of $\Sigma$ interior to the path define a normal sequence of elements of $\Sigma$. \\ We denote by $N_{\infty}$ a semi-finite normal chain of $\mathcal{E}$, and by $N_{2}$ a normal chain of cardinal number$~2$. \end{definition}
+In the figure above, we see that the Fact \ref{Observation sur la nature des bouts --> chaines} does not hold.
+Here, $\mathcal{G}(\mathcal{E})$ is not a tree. \begin{definition} Let $\mathcal{E}$ be a $1$-dimensional manifold, with topology $\mathfrak{T}$.\\ 1) A \textbf{chain} in $\mathcal{E}$ is a semi-maximal path of $4$-order branchings of $\mathcal{E}$.\\ 2) A \textbf{normal chain} is a maximal path of $4$-order branchings, such that the elements of $\Sigma$ interior to the path define a normal sequence of elements of $\Sigma$. \\ We denote by $N_{\infty}$ a semi-finite normal chain of $\mathcal{E}$, and by $N_{2}$ a normal chain of cardinal number$~2$. \end{definition}

-\begin{fact} Let $\mathcal{E}$ be a $1$-dimensional Riemannian manifold with topology $\mathfrak{T}$.
-Since $\mathcal{G}(\mathcal{E})$ is a tree, the intersection of any two rays is either a finite path or a ray.
-So if a base is chosen in each connected component of the interior of $\mathcal{E} \setminus B$, then each end of $\mathcal{E}$ contains a unique ray starting from one of the base vertices; therefore, the ends may be placed in one to one correspondance with these rays.
-A ray corresponding to a geometric end will be referred to as a \textbf{geometric ray}. \end{fact} In the figure below, we see that the Fact \ref{Observation sur la nature des bouts --> chaines} does not hold.
-Here, $\mathcal{G}(\mathcal{E})$ is not a tree.
+\begin{remark} 1) A ray crossing an infinite chain of simple branchings of $\mathcal{E}$ does not define a geometric end.
+An end given by an infinite chain of branchings will be denoted by $\displaystyle C_{\infty}$.
+So if $\mathcal{E}$ has only geometric ends, it cannot contain a $\displaystyle C_{\infty}$-piece. \\ 2) A geometric end containing an infinite chain contains necessarily a semi-infinite chain that has only $N_2$-pieces, as in the Example ($\mathcal{G}$) of Figure 14. \end{remark}